 Richardson, Alan.
 “The Politics of Childhood: Wordsworth, Blake and Catechistic Method.”
-ELH, vol. 56, no. 4, 1989, pp 853–868.
+ELH, vol. 56, no. 4, 1989, pp 853–68.

 Ross, Ron.
 “David Bowie: Phallus in Pigtails, or the Music of the Spheres Considered as Cosmic Boogie.”
 Words & Music, July 1972.
-Rock’s Back Pages, https://rocksbackpages.com/Library/Article/david-bowie-phallus-in-pigtails-or-the-music-of-the-spheres-considered-as-cosmic-boogie.
+Rock’s Back Pages, rocksbackpages.com/Library/Article/david-bowie-phallus-in-pigtails-or-the-music-of-the-spheres-considered-as-cosmic-boogie.

 Summerfield, Geoffrey.
 Fantasy and Reason: Children’s Literature in the Eighteenth Century.
 Methuen, 1983.